IsisCB Special Topics

-The Scientific Spirit of American Humanism: Science, Human Nature, and the Reconstruction of Religion in the Twentieth Century.
-(Under contract with Johns Hopkins Press.) — The book is a study of scientific thought within the American Humanist movement across the twentieth century.
-I trace humanism from its small beginnings as a religious movement within the Unitarian Church to the largely secular organizations of the late 1980s when the movement attracted some of the country’s most prominent secular intellectuals and scientists.
-The book highlights the ways in which twentieth-century American intellectuals developed a non-theistic worldview that was founded in large measure upon the scientific method and a faith in the efficacy of human reason.
-It is intended to shed light on the way that secularism and science have been related over the twentieth century.
+The Scientific Spirit of American Humanism (Johns Hopkins University Press, 2020) and thescientificspirit.org (a companion website) — The book is a study of scientific thought within the American Humanist movement across the twentieth century.
+I trace humanism from its small beginnings as a religious movement within the Unitarian Church to its more secular forms at the end of the century.
+The book highlights the ways in which twentieth-century American intellectuals developed a non-theistic worldview founded on the scientific method, faith human reason, and democratic ideals.

 “Historians and Their Data,” a revision of a talk delivered at CESIMA Anno XX, August 24-28, 2014, São Paulo, Brazil.
 Submitted to a special volume of CLE Collection, edited by Ana M. Alfonso-Goldfarb, Walter Carnielli, Hasok Chang, Marcia Ferraz, José Luiz Goldfarb, and Silvia Waisse. — The paper explores the difficulty in doing digital history, arguing that there is an inherent tension between the reductionism required to turn historical resources into rigidly structured datasets to operate in the digital environment and the holistic impulses of historical thinking.
 I focus on cyberinfrastructure development for bibliographies and archives that are used by historians to illustrate the difficulties and to show directions toward some solutions.